OfficeDev/teams-toolkit/packages/vscode-extension/README.md

     </tr>
 </table>

-> Don’t have a M365 to experience building Teams app?
+> Don’t have a M365 account to experience building Teams app?
 Sign up for [Microsoft Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program), which allows you to have a testing tenant with preconfigured permissions.

-## Getting started

-After installing the Teams toolkit, follow the [Get Started](https://aka.ms/teamsfx-build-first-app) instruction in our documentation to smoothly start with.

-Under the Teams Toolkit extension tab, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword ‘TeamsFx’.
-It also supports [Command Line Interface (CLI)](https://www.npmjs.com/package/@microsoft/teamsfx-cli) to increase efficiency.

 ### Create your project

 Use the Teams Toolkit in Visual Studio Code to set up your first app project.
 Create your app project using the following steps:

 - Ensure you've installed the Microsoft Teams Toolkit
-- In Visual Studio Code, open the Command Palette (Ctrl+Shift+P / ⌘⇧-P or View -> Command - Palette) and type teams and choose TeamsFx - Start A New Project.
+- In Visual Studio Code, in `DEVELOPMENT` section click `Create a new Teams app`.
+Or open the Command Palette (Ctrl+Shift+P / ⌘⇧-P or View -> Command - Palette) and type "teams" and choose `Teams: Create New Project`.
-- Type a name for your project and hit Enter
 - Next, Add capabilities comes up.
 Select capability you want then Next.
 - Choose options according to your purpose, i.e., front-end hosting type, language, cloud resources and so on.
 - Choose a location where your new application will be created in a new folder.
+- Type a name for your project and hit Enter.

 ### Configure your app